brightsparklabs/appcli/README.md

 To restore from a remote backup:

-1. Acquire the remote backup (.tgz file) that you wish to restore.
+1. Acquire the remote backup (`.tgz` file) that you wish to restore.
 For S3 this can be done by downloading the backup from the specified bucket.
-2. Place the backup `myapp_date.tgz` file in the backup directory set.
+2. Place the backup `myapp_date.tgz` file in the backup directory.
 By default this will be `/opt/brightsparklabs/${APP_NAME}/production/backup/`
-3. Confirm that the backup is now visible with the `./myapp view-backups` command
+3. Confirm that appcli can access the backup by running the `view-backups` command
 4. Run the restore command `./myapp restore BACKUP_FILE.tgz` e.g. `./myapp restore APP_2021-02-02T10:55:48+00:00.tgz`.
 The restore process will trigger a backup.

 ### Define a container for your CLI application